Parity Bug Bounty Program

 We understand that many Parity systems and services are interconnected with third-party systems and services.
 While we can authorize your research on Parity’s systems and services we cannot authorize efforts on third-party products or guarantee they won’t pursue legal action against you.

-If you’re not sure whether your conduct complies with this policy, please contact us first at [email protected] and we will do our best to clarify.
+If you’re not sure whether your conduct complies with this policy, please reach us first using this contact form and we will do our best to clarify.

 Got Questions?
 We Got Answers!

-If you have a query or complaint about the Parity Bug Bounty Hunter Program, please contact us using the same [email protected] email address.
+If you have a query or complaint about the Parity Bug Bounty Hunter Program, please contact us using the same contact form.